UTL

 <- back to README.md

-This project uses CMake build system with presets as a main way of managing configuration.
+This project uses CMake build system with presets as a main way of managing platform-dependent configuration.

 Building with CMake